netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 ## Path Injection {#attack-path-injection}

-There are several potential attacks that build on injecting paths (valid or invalid) into server-side software stack.
+There are several potential attacks that build on injecting paths (valid or invalid) into the server-side software stack.

 These attacks can be prevented in several ways, we recommend the following where possible:

-1. PAN layers should avoid storing/caching paths and network addresses (beyond IP/port) internally.
+1. SCION layers should avoid storing/caching paths and network addresses (beyond IP/port) internally.
    Instead, they should be given to the QUIC(-MP) layer or the application layer.
 That means that path information would only be accepyted and retained if the QUIC(-MP) or application layer.
-2. PAN layers and QUIC(-MP) layers should interface  by using network addersses that include all information that identifies an  andpoint, including, for example, AS code.
+2. SCION layers and QUIC(-MP) layers should interface  by using network addersses that include all information that identifies an andpoint, including, for example, AS code.
 Any change to a network address (including the AS code) should trigger path validation.

 Alternatives:
-1. If paths and network addresses must be stored in the PAN layer, an alternative solution would be to implement some kind of signalling which would indicate that a packet is (or would be) rejected/dropped by the QUIC(-MP) layer.
+1. If paths and network addresses must be stored in the SCION layer, an alternative solution would be to implement some kind of signalling which would indicate that a packet is (or would be) rejected/dropped by the QUIC(-MP) layer.
 These addresses and path from such packets